 The letter sent to the offending owner/tenant must also set a reasonable time for providing an answer to the complaint.
 Two weeks is probably sufficient (given that this is the time frame used for a number of other deadlines under the SPA).
-However, the complexity of the complaint could dictate a longer period - Terry v.
-The Owners, Strata Plan NW309 2016 BCCA 449.
-Extensions can be granted but should not be unless the matter is complex or an opportunity to consult with legal counsel is requested.
-A short time line should be kept.
+However, the court in Terry noted that the complexity of the complaint could dictate a longer period Extensions should not be granted unless the matter is complex or an opportunity to consult with legal counsel is requested.
+Even then, a short time line should be kept.

-Where there is conflicting evidence from the complainant and the accused owner/tenant it is appropriate (and sometime necessary) to make further inquiries of the complainant in an attempt to reconcile the matter - Chorney v.
+Where there is conflicting evidence from the complainant and the accused owner/tenant it is appropriate (and sometimes necessary) to make further inquiries of the complainant in an attempt to reconcile the competing accounts - Chorney v.
 The Owners, Strata Plan VIS770 2016 BCSC 148.

 Recent CRT decisions have detailed the obligations of a strata council when enforcing the bylaws.

 In Mason v.
 The Owners, Strata Plan BCS4338 2017 BCCRT 47 the CRT reviewed the various steps required to be taken by the strata council before it can enforce a bylaw.
 It criticized the strata council for enforcing a smoking bylaw based on email complaints which lacked detail as to the dates and times the alleged smoking took place.
 When the owner denied the allegations, the strata council failed to take steps to further investigate those allegations and took the complaints on face value.
 The CRT was of the view that in light of that denial the council should have requested photos or witness statements from the complainant.
 Further, the strata council was held to have prevented the accused owner from properly responding to the allegations by not providing copies of the complaints.
 (Complaint letters and emails are not protected by PIPA and must be produced under s.
 36 of the SPA).